ggreif/omega/SingletonStrictness.md

 # Connection to _termination_ #

 Both strictness and termination can hopefully be treated on equal grounds by tracking [_refinement coeffects_](Coeffects.svg).
 There is also a proposed notation for [such coeffects](RefinementCoeffectNotation.svg).

+# Function types #

+In order to run analyses on arrow types, these also need to be refined to obtain precise results from application.
+The idea is to [tensor the refined cases](FunctionRefinements.svg).
+Function definitions become intensional by refinement.